yuansfer/golang_sdk/README.md

 yuansfer SDK for golang language

 ## about
-Add the Configuration File named `config.toml` into your project.
-One can also use command-line flag "conf" to use configuration file with special name.
+Add a configuration file called `config.toml` into your project.
+You can also use the command-line flag `conf` to use a configuration file with a special name.
 ```
 yuansfer_host:
   # sandbox host url